hosseinimh/ApiResource/README.md

 - Server

-To run on server, move all folders and files except `public` to a new folder, named `frm` for example.
+To run on a server, move all folders and files except `public` to a new folder, named `frm` for example.
-It should be one level upper than `public` folder for security reasons.
+It should be one level upper than the `public` folder for security reasons.

 Open `.env` file in `frm` folder, and set database name, username and password of your database connection:
 ```bash